-Kempegowda International Airport Address & Pin Code
+Kempegowda International Airport Address & Pin Code:

 Kempegowda International Airport (BLR) is well connected to all corners of the city, and travellers often search for “Bangalore Airport distance from MG Road, Whitefield, Sarjapur Road, and Hebbal” to plan their trip.
 The BLR Airport distance varies between 29 km to 51 km depending on the locality.